DIRANG, Apr 25: The XXV North East Games begun in a colorful note with Education

 water to feed the power house during lean season due to non-availability of feed

 reservoir in the upstream.
 Therefore, technical aspects of the project should be

 However, it is a fact that project has adversely affected the local and the authority

-must look into the socio-
+must look into the socio-economic development of the affected people.

-I, being the project affected person, would like to suggest AAPSU president to move the issue with the approval and consent of the locals.
+the issue with the approval and consent of the locals.
 We can expect positive outcome

 Yachuli Mandal BJP

 Of late, after the political expansion of the Naga Peoples’ Front (NPF) in Tirap

 and Changlang districts of Arunachal Pradesh, there have been condemnations and arguments